zachlasiuk/ci-example/README.md

 # ci-example

-This readme will walk you through how to reproduce this example code yourself.
+This README will walk you an example CI pipeline.
+In fact, TWO pipelines in one: (1) for a Rich IoT Company developing a python application, and (2) for a Low-Power IoT Company developing a bare-metal application in C. Going through this walkthrough will shed light on how to create a basic CI pipeline for either type of embedded software development, quickly.

+After going through this README you will have a working CI pipeline example for bare-metal and embedded linux applications, including:
+- Setting up a CI server (Jenkins)
+- Creating isolated slave environments (Docker containers)
+-

+It is recommended to be at least familer with Jenkins, Docker, and CI before starting this walkthrough.

+Let's jump in.

 ## Machine Setup
-Tested on a new Linux machine, Ubuntu 18.04.
-Do a apt-get update to make sure your system is up to date:
+I created this example on a fresh Linux machine (using AWS EC2, but you can use another cloud provider, Virtual Machine, or a personal machine just as well).
+My OS is Ubuntu 18.04, the below examples should work for most Ubuntu versions (but I wouldn't go lower than 16.04).
+Do a apt-get update to make sure your system is up to date, and you are good to go.
-- sudo apt-get update

 ## Install Docker
 We will need Docker installed to work properly.
 Run the following command to quickly and easily install Docker: